 Noel Kempff Mercado National Park is one of the largest, most intact parks in the Amazon Basin and is the site of a rich mosaic of habitat type.
 The park boasts an evolutionary history dating back over a billion years to the Precambrian period.

-The park boasts an evolutionary history dating back over a billion years to the Precambrian and contains unique ecological associations on complex lithologies.
+The area boasts an evolutionary history dating back over a billion years to the Precambrian and contains unique ecological associations on complex lithologies.

-With altitudinal diversity stretching from 200 m (650 ft) to nearly 1000 m (3,280 ft), it is the site of a rich mosaic of habitat types including evergreen rain forests, palm forests, cerrado, swamps, savannahs, gallery forests, and semi-deciduous dry forests.
+With altitudinal diversity stretching from 200 m (650 ft) to nearly 1000 m (3,280 ft), it is the site of a rich mosaic of habitat types including:

 The cerrado habitats found on the Huanchaca Meseta have been isolated for millions of years providing an ideal living laboratory for the study of the evolution of these ecosystems.